Accounts receivable revenue can be confusing for small businesses because it’s money that’s owed but hasn’t yet been paid.

 Is accounts receivable an asset?

-Yes, accounts receivable is an asset on your balance sheet.
-For businesses that use accrual accounting (as opposed to cash basis accounting), accounts receivable is an asset that will soon be converted to cash, usually within 30, 60, or 90 days.
+Yes, accounts receivable (AR) is an asset account on your balance sheet.
+For businesses that use accrual accounting (as opposed to cash basis accounting), an account receivable is an asset that will soon be converted to cash, usually within 30, 60, or 90 days.

-If your accounts receivable takes longer than one fiscal year to convert to cash, it’s considered a long-term asset that may be offset by what’s called “allowance for uncollectible accounts.”
+If your accounts receivable assets takes longer than one fiscal year to be converted to cash, it's considered a long-term asset that may be offset by what's called “allowance for uncollectible accounts", or doubtful accounts.

-Allowance for uncollectible accounts estimates the amount of bad debt your business will see in any given time period.
-Bad debt is accounts receivables your business can’t collect from customers, either because they won’t pay you or they’ve gone bankrupt.
+Doubtful accounts estimates the amount of bad debt your business will see in any given time period.
+Bad debt is AR your business can't collect from customers, either because they won't pay you or they've gone bankrupt.

-The difference between your gross accounts receivable and your anticipated allowance for uncollectible accounts is the accounts receivable asset your business can expect to convert to cash.
+The difference between your gross accounts receivable account and your doubtful accounts is the accounts receivable your business can expect to convert to cash.

 Go back to the table of contents.

-Yes, businesses that use accrual accounting record accounts receivable as revenue on their income statement.
-That’s because accounts receivable is considered revenue as soon as your business has delivered products or services to customers and sent out the invoice.
+Yes, in accrual accounting, AR is recorded as revenue on the income statement.
+It's considered revenue as soon as your business has delivered products or services to customers and sent out the invoice.

-Businesses need to be diligent about tracking their accounts receivable because it’s considered revenue.
-If you’re not tracking your accounts receivable with automation, you’re also not tracking cash flow — and that’s where your business can get into trouble.
+You need to be diligent about tracking your company's accounts receivable because it's considered revenue.
+If you're not tracking your accounts receivable with automation, you're also not tracking cash — and that's where your business can get into trouble.

-When you offer customers goods and services on credit, you’re trusting that they’ll deliver on your payment terms — but that’s not always the case.
-Keep a close eye on your ratio between your accounts receivable and cash on hand, as that will tell you whether or not you can anticipate any cash flow issues.
+When you are extending credit to customers for goods and services, you're trusting that they'll deliver a future cash payment on your payment terms — but that's not always the case.
+Keep a close eye on your ratio between your AR and cash on hand, as that will tell you whether or not you can anticipate any cash flow issues.

 Go back to the table of contents.